omeka/Documentation/source/Reference/libraries/Omeka/File/Ingest/Upload.rst

         Ingest based on arbitrary file identifier info.

-        If this is an array that has a 'metadata' key, that should be an array representing element text metadata to assign to the file.
-See ActsAsElementText::addElementTextsByArray() for more details.
+        If this is an array that has a 'metadata' key, that should be an arrayrepresenting element text metadata to assign to the file.
+SeeActsAsElementText::addElementTextsByArray() for more details.

         :param mixed $fileInfo: An arbitrary input (array, string, object, etc.) that corresponds to one or more files to be ingested into Omeka.
         :returns: array Ingested file records.